Fr4nzz/Termux-Fr4nz/Instructions/ENTERING_CONTAINER_ROOT.md

 We install two Termux commands into `$PREFIX/bin`:

-- `ubuntu-root`: enter the rooted Ubuntu container.
+- `ubuntu-chroot`: enter the rooted Ubuntu container.
-- `ubuntu-root-u`: unmount/kill it.
+- `ubuntu-chroot-u`: unmount/kill it.

 These wrappers always:
 - bind `/sdcard` into the container,